Ali Larijani: Iran's security chief and key power behind the throne | The National

 A member of a political dynasty called the “Kennedys of Iran”, Mr Larijani was one of five brothers who held prominent positions in the country.
 While Ali Larijani was born in Iraq, the family name originates from Larijan, Iran.

-Israeli news outlet Haaretz described him as a “brilliant philosopher” who has written books on German philosopher Emmanuel Kant.
-He initially studied science but turned to philosophy for a postgraduate degree.
+Israeli news outlet Haaretz described him as a “brilliant philosopher” who has written books on German philosopher Immanuel Kant.
+He initially studied science but turned to philosophy for his postgraduate degree.

 Mr Larijani became an adviser to Mr Khamenei before the supreme leader was killed in an Israeli strike on February 28, the first day of the war on Iran.